Harsh-Patel-1/serverless-API/README.md

 You can download and import the Postman collection for this API:

-1. Save the Postman collection JSON file as postman_collection.json in the project root.
+1. Save the Postman collection JSON file as User Notification API.postman_collection.json in the project root.
 2. Import it into Postman to test the API endpoints.

 ## Stay in touch